gfranciscoerazom/proyecto-capstone-backend/docs/README.md

 1. **Start the FastAPI server:**

     ```sh
-    fastapi dev main # In production use fastapi run main
+    fastapi dev # In production use fastapi run
     ```

 2. **Access the application:**
-    Open your browser and navigate to `http://127.0.0.1:8000`.
+    Open your browser and navigate to `http://127.0.0.1:8000/docs`.

 ## Running Tests